rubinius/rubinius/doc/doc/en/specs.markdown

      a separate commit to the appropriate files under ./spec/ruby.
   2. Add Rubinius code to make the specs pass.
 Again, commit these changes in a separate commit from the spec changes.
-  3. Run the 'rake' command to ensure that all the CI specs pass.
+  3. Run the `rake` command to ensure that all the CI specs pass.

 The changes to files in ./spec/ruby are regularly pushed to the RubySpec project.
 Also, current changes to RubySpec from committers to other Ruby